Code-Institute-Submissions/rupaulquiz/README.md

 with a manual test, by printing {{ player_name }} on the quiz.html page.
 This displayed the name correctly, and I also checked in data/players_names.txt that the names I had submitted had been saved.

+When testing the custom CSS, I wrapped each div in different coloured margins, so I could see exactly what happened at each screen size.
+These were removed when I was happy with the design.